CarloNuvole/CasasGUI/README.md

 - Increase or decrease velocity (up to 1000x and down to 0.25x) _Velocity toolbar option_
 - Choose if you want a real-time (based on time difference between records) or automatic (code-based) tracking _Velocity time toolbar option_

+Lines represent a movement from sensor A to sensor B (with an arrow indicating the direction) Circles represent a loop (from sensor A to sensor A)